Options for FingerprintJS server API client

 .catch((error) => {

-if (isDeleteVisitorError(error)) {
+if (error instanceof RequestError) {

 console.log(error.statusCode, error.message)